mosip/documentation/docs/esignet-end-user-guide.md

 ![](\_images/idp-login-bio-selectclaims.png)

 9\.
-The resident then clicks on the `Allow` button.
+The resident clicks on the `Allow` button.
 The system then navigates the resident to the User Profile page and the page displays their personal information based on the consent provided.

 ![](\_images/idp-login-bio-displaypi.png)

+In both the login flows mentioned above, the user's account is successfully created on the relying party's portal, user has logged in and the profile is displayed based on consent provided.